howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 Let's go and start building the GraphQL server!
 The first thing you need to is - surprise - add a dependency to the project.

+First, let's install an important dependency that will allow you to create your GraphQL server.

 <Instruction>

 Run the following command in your terminal: